USC-CSCI527-Spring2021/VizDoom-Bot/README.md

 - cudnn: 7.6.5

 **TIPS**: using [Conda](https://docs.conda.io/en/latest/miniconda.html)
-to manage different lib versions and virtual environments are highly recommended.
+to manage different lib versions and virtual environments is highly recommended.

 ## Directions to Run the Agent